 If I can’t get them to see that these problems need to be solved before any kind of lead generation can be successful, I’m not the consultant for them.

 Also, in the rare cases that they do just need to generate more leads, then there are other firms that are much better suited to help them.
 I’m always happy to refer them to lead gen firms I like and trust and sometimes I’ll even partner with those firms to offer a client a more complete solution.

 What results do the agencies you work with typically see?

-If they do the work, they can expect to close more business with the right kinds of clients.
-They can expect to attract more inbound leads rather than enduring competitive pitches.
-And, when they do decide to take part in a competitive pitch, they can expect the process to be smoother and less chaotic because they’ll have good tools and systems in place.
+If they do the work, they close more business with the right kinds of clients.
+They can attract more inbound leads rather than enduring competitive pitches.
+And, when they do decide to take part in a competitive pitch, the process to be smoother and less chaotic because they’ll have good tools and systems in place.

 I got a call the other day from a client who told me that, because of the path I set him on, his agency grew revenue by 119% and saw a huge increase in profit from the same point last year.

 Our work together got him to focus on pursuing the kinds of projects that would have the biggest impact on revenue and that strategy paid off.

 When an agency is ready to work with you, what does that look like?